LC (album): Release

 LC was released in November 1981.

 It was reissued in January 2013 on the reactivated Factory Benelux as a double-CD package.

 Reception

 AllMusic wrote, "As great as Return is, this is perhaps even better, signaling a full flowering of [Vini] Reilly's talents throughout the album."
+It was at one time cited by Brian Eno as his favourite album.

+Never Known was praised by Lauren Boisvert of Vice.